-- Reviews application and forwards to Heritage Vaughan for further review. - Provides Heritage Vaughan with regular summaries of its actions and all applications.
+- Reviews application and grants it if non-controversial, or forwards to Heritage Vaughan for further review. - Provides Heritage Vaughan with regular summaries of its actions on all applications.

 Heritage Vaughan:

 - Reviews forwarded applications, and either approves permit or refuses permit with comments. - Informs Council, in its regular minutes, of Cultural Services and Heritage Vaughan actions on all applications, and forwards applications and reports to Council where outstanding issues cannot be resolved.